-trench raids intended to overrun and massacre or capture small garrisons.47 The Islamic State got particularly effective at dominating the night and attacking under cover of morning mist or fog, greatly undermining the confidence of ISF and Peshmerga units.48 This enabled the Islamic State to move through encirclements as if they did not exist, allowing surrounded groups to be reinforced or to slip away, and letting the Islamic State reposition forces with great freedom.49 This night advantage has increasingly ebbed away on more static battlefields where Western airpower and intelligence assets have been provided to support the Kurds or, less frequently, the ISF.
-On a visit to the frontlines at Kirkuk in March 2015 one of the authors was told by Peshmerga infantrymen that the Islamic State's technicals could only break cover for a few moments to undertake heavy machine-gun attacks on Peshmerga fighters before they would be inevitably destroyed by airpower in over-watch mode.50
+attacks being well-planned trench raids intended to overrun and massacre or capture small garrisons.47

+The Islamic State got particularly effective at dominating the night and attacking under cover of morning mist or fog, greatly undermining the confidence of ISF and Peshmerga units.48 This enabled the Islamic State to move through encirclements, allowing surrounded groups to be reinforced or to slip away, and letting the Islamic State reposition forces with great freedom.49 This advantage has increasingly ebbed on more static battlefields where Western airpower and intelligence assets support the Kurds or, less frequently, the ISF.
+On a visit to the frontlines at Kirkuk in March 2015 one of the authors was told by Peshmerga infantrymen that the Islamic State's technicals could only break cover for a few moments to undertake heavy machine-gun attacks on Peshmerga fighters before they would be inevitably destroyed by airpower in over-watch mode.50 lent example of this: footage of the complex assault on

 In general, however, the costs of offensive actions are rising steeply for the Islamic State while the benefits are declining.
-The Peshmerga and ISF are planning and conducting offensive operations with little apparent disruption from the Islamic State active patrolling.51 Such raids
+The Peshmerga and ISF are planning and conducting offensive with operations little apparent disruption from the Islamic State's the Peshmerga #2 - Wilayat Kirkuk," Jihadology, April